tdecarlo19/coralCT/README.md

 Software tool to analyze computerized tomography scans of coral skeletal cores for annual calcification and bioerosion rates

-coralCT was developed in the Cohen Lab at Woods Hole Oceanographic Institution ( http://www.whoi.edu/cohenlab/ ) with funding from the National Science Foundation (NSF) grants OCE 1041106 and OCE 1220529, The Nature Conservancy award PNA/WHOI061810, and an NSF Graduate Research Fellowship awarded to Thomas DeCarlo.
+coralCT was developed in the Cohen Lab at Woods Hole Oceanographic Institution ( http://www.whoi.edu/cohenlab/ ) with funding from the National Science Foundation (NSF) grants OCE 1041106 and OCE 1220529, and an NSF Graduate Research Fellowship awarded to Thomas DeCarlo.

 coralCT is a MATLAB code for coral calcification and bioerosion analyses.
 Please see the license, tutorial, and example analysis within the GitHub repository.

+version 1.1 (initial public release)
+Last Modified March 23, 2016, Thomas M DeCarlo (WHOI)

+Please contact Thomas DeCarlo (tdecarlo@whoi.edu) with any problems, questions, or concerns.

+Recommended citation:

+Please cite the Zenodo DOI for the coralCT program:

+DeCarlo T.M., and Cohen A.L.
+(2016) coralCT: software tool to analyze computerized tomography (CT) scans of coral skeletal cores for calcification and bioerosion rates.
+Zenodo. doi:10.5281/zenodo.57530

+The initial version of the program is described in the supplement to the following peer-reviewed publication:

+DeCarlo T.M., Cohen A.L., Barkley H., Cobban Q., Young C., Shamberger K.E., Brainard R.E., Golbuu Y. (2015) Coral macrobioerosion is accelerated by ocean acidification and nutrients.
+Geology 43 (1) 7-10. doi:10.1130/G36147.1

 INSTRUCTIONS TO RUN IN MATLAB: